Dragosne/Manual-Testing-Portfolio/TEST PROJECT/README.md

 $${\color{red}Welcome \space \color{lightblue}To \space \color{lightgreen}Github}$$

-The scope of the final project for ITFactory Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application
+$${\color{red}The scope of the final project for ITFactory Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application}$$

 Application under test: [Guru99 Banking WebApp](https://demo.guru99.com/V4/index.php)